Salon de Nabi

-Fly High Butterfly is a South Korean television series directed by Kim Bo-kyung and Kim Da-ye.
-Starring Kim Hyang-gi, Oh Yoon-ah, Choi Daniel and Shim Eun-woo, the series follows the story of hair stylists at Fly High Butterfly Hair Salon.
+Salon de Nabi is a South Korean television series written by Park Yeon-seon, directed by Kim Bo-kyung and Kim Da-ye, and starring Kim Hyang-gi, Oh Yoon-ah, Choi Daniel and Shim Eun-woo, the series follows the story of hair stylists at Fly High Butterfly Hair Salon.
 It was scheduled to premiere on JTBC in 2022, but was postponed.

-Fly High Butterfly began airing the series ahead of its television release on July 15, 2022, in Taiwan via MyVideo and on August 1, 2022, titled as Salon de Nabi, on Amazon Prime Video in selected regions.
+The series began airing the series ahead of its television release on July 15, 2022, in Taiwan and on August 1, 2022, titled as Salon de Nabi, on Amazon Prime Video in selected regions.
+It premiered on JTBC on September 19, 2026, in South Korea and airs every Saturday at 22:40 (KST) and Sunday at 22:30 (KST).

 Synopsis

 The series tells the story of the hair stylists and interns at a hair salon named Fly High Butterfly, who transform customers into 'butterflies'.
 The series follows hair salon director Michelle (Oh Yoon-ah), hairstylists Jen and Kwang Soo, and interns Gi-Bbeum (Kim Hyang-gi), Moo Yeol, Teacher Woo, and Soo-ri.
 All work hard in tiring conditions, dealing with all kinds of customers.